by Tom Kenyon

 One day I came upon the writings of the Swiss psychiatrist, Carl Jung.
 Suddenly I had a framework for these strange, bizarre, encounters.
 In his books, Jung painstakingly described what I had been experiencing.
 He even had a word for it ‑ Synchronicities were signs of something powerful moving deeply in the unconscious mind.
 When this movement was strong enough, it affected the external environment.

 Dr. Jung traced his theory of synchronicity back to a very strange experience he had while with a patient.
-At the time, the patient was describing a profound and vivid dream about a bumblebee.
+At the time, the patient was describing a profound and vivid dream about a scarab.

 The possibility of such an event boggles the mind.
 The odds against such an occurrence are staggering.
 How could a bumblebee flying around in the dead of winter, continually bump up against the window of a room in which a patient was describing a dream that involved a bumblebee?